adafruit/makecode-newsletter/_posts/2020-05-12-arcade-mini-game-in-a-text-adventure.md

 A DS3231 real-time clock extension for MakeCode for micro:bit - [GitHub](https://github.com/gbraad/pxt-rtc-ds3231).

-## Resouces for Educators and more!
+## Resources for Educators and more!

 If we missed any resources, please let us know on [GitHub](https://github.com/adafruit/makecode-newsletter/issues), we’ll be updating this list each newsletter.